MikeLimaSierra/Nuclear.Test/docu/how_to_write_tests.md

 Every test instruction generates exactly one test result according to its name and intellisense description.
 The test result will be inverted if the instruction was called from `Test.IfNot`.

+A more detailed description of all test instructions can be found [here](test_instructions.md)

 ### Example:
 ```csharp
 [TestMethod]